elysahall/aws-cli/awscli/topics/s3-config.rst

 **Default** - ``false``

-If set to ``true``, will direct all Amazon S3 requests to the S3 Accelerate
+If set to ``true``, directs all Amazon S3 requests to the S3 Accelerate
 endpoint: ``s3-accelerate.amazonaws.com``.
 To use this endpoint, your bucket must be enabled to use S3 Accelerate.
-All request will be sent using the virtual style of bucket addressing: ``my-bucket.s3-accelerate.amazonaws.com``.
+All requests are sent using the virtual style of bucket addressing: ``my-bucket.s3-accelerate.amazonaws.com``.
-Any ``ListBuckets``, ``CreateBucket``, and ``DeleteBucket`` requests will not be sent to the Accelerate endpoint as the endpoint does not support those operations.
+Any ``ListBuckets``, ``CreateBucket``, and ``DeleteBucket`` requests are not sent to the Accelerate endpoint as the endpoint does not support those operations.
 This behavior can also be set if ``--endpoint-url`` parameter is set to ``https://s3-accelerate.amazonaws.com`` or ``http://s3-accelerate.amazonaws.com`` for any ``s3`` or ``s3api`` command.
 This